Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: Summary and Concluding Remarks

 \section{Summary and Concluding Remarks}

-In section two we examined the rotation curve data of eight galaxies from THINGS\cite{deBlok:2008wp}, and searched for universal behavior, more specifically exponential behavior, in $\rho(\phi)$.
-We modeled the behavior using a two-phase effective theory in section three.
-The dynamics in the region $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ was modeled by a self-gravitating isothermal gas, subject to an external gravitational field due to the inner-most region.
-General solutions are specified by two dimensionless parameters, which were denoted by $\tau$ and $\kappa$, while three dimension-full parameters are required for a fit to the data.
-From typical rotation velocities, we checked that particles responsible for flat rotation curves move nonrelativistically, and that quantum statistics is negligible in typical regions where the model has application.
+In section two we examined the rotation curve data of eight galaxies from THINGS\cite{deBlok:2008wp}, and searched for universal behavior for the function $\rho(\phi)$.
+We found indications that it has an exponential behavior in regions $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ of the haloes.
+We modeled the regions with an effective theory in section three.
+The dynamics in the spherical shell $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ was described by a self-gravitating isothermal gas, subject to an external gravitational field due to the inner-most region $r\le R_{ {\tt G}}$.
+General solutions are specified by two dimensionless parameters, which were denoted by $\tau$ and $\kappa$, while three dimensionfull parameters are required for a fit to the data.
+From typical rotation velocities, we checked that the (dark matter) particles responsible for flat rotation curves move nonrelativistically, and that quantum statistics is negligible in typical regions where the model has application.
 In section four, the rotation curve data was fit to solutions to the model in the regions $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ where Boltzmann-like behavior was found.
-The fits utilize the gravitational attraction to the baryonic matter in the inner region $r\le R_{ {\tt G}}$, but do not require any detailed knowledge of the baryonic content of the galaxy.
-This an advantage of the model since such details can be difficult to ascertain.
+The fits rely on the gravitational attraction to the baryonic matter in the inner region $r\le R_{ {\tt G}}$, but do not require any detailed knowledge of the various density profiles; i.e., they do not require the use of mass models.

-Our results for the fits and search for universal behavior of the eight galaxies are summarized in tables 1 and 2 below.